 Houston Dutch Lions FC was founded in 2011 and has Youth Academy.
-They also used to have a Men’s team.
+They also used to have a men’s team.
 They started in 2011 and initially played in the USL PDL but transferred to the NPSL in 2016.
 The team won the Conference Championship in 2016 and made it to the final four playing Chattanooga in front of 7,000 fans.
 In 2017 they made it to the third round of the US Open Cup and had a close 1-2 loss vs San Antonio (USL PRO).
 The club built a state of the art soccer complex including two artificial turf fields, a clubhouse, locker rooms and a restaurant.

 Tammer Sportmanagement B.V. is owned by Erik Tammer who is a former professional player for premier league clubs such as AFC Ajax Amsterdam, SC Heerenveen en Sparta Rotterdam.
 Erik is also scout for AFC Ajax.

 Mossel Sportmanagement B.V. is owned by Mike Mossel.
 His company advises individuals and companies on performance improvement.
 He is also teaching several classes at Avans University in Breda.
-Mike played for First Division clubs RBC Roosendaal (the Netherlands), KFC Turnhout (Belgium) and Cincinnati Riverhawks (USA) and graduated from Xavier University in Cincinnati (Ohio).
-Mike is also European Scout for FC Cincinnati and Red Talent Trainer at Royal Antwerp FC in Belgium.
+Mike played for 2nd division clubs RBC Roosendaal (the Netherlands), KFC Turnhout (Belgium) and Cincinnati Riverhawks (USA) and graduated from Xavier University in Cincinnati (Ohio).
+Mike is currently also the European Scout for FC Cincinnati (MLS) and since 2017 also “Red Talent Trainer” at Royal Antwerp FC (PL) in Belgium.

-Founders: Mike Mossel & Erik Tammer
+Founders Mike Mossel & Erik Tammer